 If your clump gets messy and overgrown it can be cut back hard in late winter and fresh new growth will appear in spring.
 In colder areas there may be some browning off in winter which should be left there until early spring when it can be cut back to make way for new shoots as the weather warms up.
 Do not over water in winter.

 For cooking purposes remove the whole stalk from the main plant as it’s the white base of the stem that is used.
 Pull off one or two outer leaf layers and you’re good to start chopping!
 To make lemongrass tea cut off some of the green leaf ends but keep the main stalk on the plant.
 The green leaves can be cut into small pieces and steeped in hot water.

 You can harvest lemongrass at any time of the year but keep in mind that most plant growth occurs during the warmer months.
 If you have a small plant go easy on the harvesting during winter as it will be some time before replacement growth occurs.

 Lemongrass does not have many problems but root rot can occur if plants are over watered.
 If necessary adjust your watering regime to keep plants drier in winter (especially in cooler areas).
 Check drainage and ensure there is good airflow around the plant.

 Rust can be a problem on Cymbopogon citratus.
-Remove badly infected leaves and spray with eco-fungicide.
-Adding eco-seaweed into the spray will help reduce plant stress and boost defenses.
+Remove infected leaves and avoid wetting the leaves when watering.
+Applying eco-seaweed will help reduce plant stress and boost defences.
 If necessary spray with an organic fungicide.
 Note that Cymbopogon flexuosus is resistant to rust.